 Apache Spark is an open-source framework for big data processing and analytics on a distributed computing cluster.
-It combines SQL, batch, streaming and analytics under one umbrella to quickly develop variety of big data applications.
+It combines SQL, batch, streaming, and analytics under one umbrella to quickly develop a variety of big data applications.

 Apache Hadoop is also an open-source framework for distributed storage and processing of big data in a cluster environment.
 The core of Apache Hadoop consists of a storage part HDFS (Hadoop Distributed File System) and a processing part (MapReduce).
 Apache Hadoop has been traditionally used for big data MapReduce jobs.

 While both Spark and Hadoop are fault-tolerant, one of the basic and yet a major difference between the two big data computing frameworks is the way they do data processing and computing.
 While Hadoop stores data in disk, Spark stores data in-memory.
 Due to this in-memory processing, Spark is 10-100 X faster than Hadoop.